-When he heard this, the rich young man as shocked and went away grieving.
+When he heard this, the rich young man was shocked and went away grieving.

 So, while the story of the rich young man is probably more well-known than the story of Bartimaeus, we don't know the rich young man's name.
-But we do know the name of the blind beggar.
+But we do know the name of the blind beggar on the side of the road out of Jericho.

-After he's healed, we read that Bartimaeus followed Jesus along the road.
+After he was healed, we read that Bartimaeus followed Jesus along the road.

-And this is in stark contrast to what happened with the rich young man.
+And this is in contrast to what happened with the rich young man.
 He was asked to give up all he had and follow Jesus, but he had so much he turned down Jesus' invitation and went away sad.

-Bartimaeus, while he had a lot less, gave up all he had - his beggar's cloak - and followed Jesus.
+Bartimaeus, while he had a lot less, gave up everything he had - his beggar's cloak - and followed Jesus.

-And I think that might be why we know the blind beggar's name, but not the rich young man's - because Bartimaeus became a follower of Jesus and was likely known by many of the early readers of Mark's gospel.
+And I think that might be why we know the blind beggar's name, but not the rich young man's because Bartimaeus became a follower of Jesus and was likely known by the writer and many of the early readers of Mark's gospel.